nomiuo/NodeNote/docs/introduction/need/need.md

 Every component can be extended by plugins in these areas such as appearance, feature.

+Every component could scale.

+Every component could be cloned and changed in synchronization.

 We also can create our own component.

 ### 1. Container(custom layout).